cxw320/interview1/README.md

 ## What is the Android SDK?
 Answer: To develop a mobile application, Android developers require some tools and this requirement is satisfied by “Android SDK” which is a set of tools that are used for developing or writing apps.
 It has a Graphical User Interface that emulates the Android environment.
 This emulator acts like an actual mobile device on which the developers write their code and then debug/test the same code to check if anything is wrong.

+## Can Android applications only be programmed in Java?

+No, not necessarily.
+We can program Android apps using the Native Development Kit (NDK) in C/C++.
+The NDK is a toolset that allows us to implement parts of our app using native code languages such as C and C++.
+Typically, good use cases for NDK are CPU-intensive applications such as game engines, signal processing, and physics simulation.